mythril-forge/homebrew-classes/docs/homebrew/classes/druid/shepherd.md

 - The damage from its attacks are considered magical for the purpose of overcoming immunity and resistance to nonmagical attacks and damage.
 - It's proficency bonus is increased to match yours, if it is greater.

-## Spirit Totem: Totemic Attunement
+## Spirit Catalyst
 At 14th level, you gain a magical benefit based on a totem animal of your choice.
 You can choose the same animal you selected previously or a different one.
-The spirit totem that you recieve here can be used once per short rest.
+The spirit totem that you recieve here activates in animal form.

 ### Bear
 You gain a +2 bonus to your wildshape AC.